Filoli: Bourn family

-Filoli was built between 1915 and 1917 for William Bowers Bourn II, owner of one of California's richest gold mines and president of Spring Valley Water Company, supplying San Francisco's water, and his wife, Agnes Moody Bourn.
+Filoli was built between 1915 and 1917 for William Bowers Bourn II, owner of one of California's richest gold mines and president of Spring Valley Water Company, which supplied San Francisco's water, and his wife, Agnes Moody Bourn.
 They wanted a country estate nearer to their home in San Francisco.
 The principal designer, San Francisco architect Willis Polk, used a free Georgian style that incorporated the tiled roofs characteristic of California.
 Polk had previously designed Bourn's houses in Grass Valley and on Webster Street in San Francisco.
-Polk's friend, artist and designer Bruce Porter was commissioned to collaborate with the Bourns in planning the gardens, which were laid out between 1917 and 1922.
+Polk's friend, artist and designer Bruce Porter, was commissioned to collaborate with the Bourns in planning the gardens, which were laid out between 1917 and 1922.
 The horticulturist who designed the plantings and fixed the original color schemes was Isabella Worn; she supervised the garden's maintenance for 35 years.

 Filoli served as one of the Bourns' residences from 1917 to 1936.
 The name of the estate is an acronym formed by combining the first two letters from the key words of William Bourn's credo: "Fight for a just cause; Love your fellow man; Live a good life."

 Bourn's Spring Valley Water Company owned Crystal Springs Reservoir and the surrounding area.
 Bourn called the Crystal Springs Reservoirs "Spring Valley Lakes" for his company.
 The original Spring Valley was between Mason and Taylor Streets, and Washington and Broadway Streets in San Francisco, where the water company started.
 When the company went south for more water, the Spring Valley name was carried south too.

 Bourn also owned Muckross House in Ireland and is reputed to have used Muckross as a model for Filoli.

-Roth family
+Roth family and National Trust for Historic Preservation

 Following the deaths of William and Agnes Bourn in 1936, the estate was sold the following year to Mr. William P. Roth and Mrs. Lurline Matson Roth, heiress to the Matson Navigation Company.
 The Roth family built Filoli's botanic collections of camellias, rhododendrons and azaleas, notably in the Woodland Garden, and added the serene swimming pool and the screened-in teahouse.
+In 1975, Mrs. Roth donated the estate in its entirety to the National Trust for Historic Preservation, with an endowment that helps support annual operating expenses.

-Current status
+In 2023, Filoli hosted the first meeting on U.S. soil in several years between U.S. President Joe Biden and General Secretary of the Chinese Communist Party Xi Jinping on the sidelines of the 2023 APEC summit in San Francisco.
+The two world leaders met at Filoli on November 15, 2023, during Xi's visit to California.
+Although Filoli had been popular for many years with Asian tourists visiting the San Francisco Bay Area (due to its gardens and its prominent appearance in the opening credits of the television series Dynasty), the extensive press coverage of the Xi-Biden meeting led to a surge of interest among both Chinese and Chinese American tourists.